travi-org/api/README.md

 [![Code Climate](https://img.shields.io/codeclimate/github/travi/travi-api.svg?style=flat)](https://codeclimate.com/github/travi/travi-api)
 [![Dependency Status](https://img.shields.io/gemnasium/travi/travi-api.svg?style=flat)](https://gemnasium.com/travi/travi-api)

+## Try It
+You can interact with the api through the [Swagger UI instance](https://api.travi.org/documentation) hosted with the API.

 ## Project Goals

 I'm using this as an opportunity to learn how to apply a number of core concepts of api development to node.